Translate

 "Parque Natural do Sudoeste Alentejano e Costa Vicentina"

-Our lunchtime view, in fact, is such a good vista that we can stay the night and walk the beach.
+Our lunchtime view is, in fact, such a good vista that we can stay the night and walk the beach.

 On the sand dunes, the grasses blow in the wind.